microsoft/FLAML/website/docs/reference/tune/trial_runner.md

 Runs one step of the trial event loop.
 Callers should typically run this method repeatedly in a loop.
-They may inspect or modify the runner&#x27;s state in between calls to step().
+They may inspect or modify the runner's state in between calls to step().

 returns a Trial to run